ryivins/Scopes-Coffee/marketing/ambience.md

----
-layout: default
-title: Visual Design & Ambience
+# Visual Design & Ambience
-date: 2025-10-02
-category: Brand & Marketing
----

 ## Overview
 This page outlines **Visual Design & Ambience** for Scopes Coffee as part of our _Brand & Marketing_ category.
 It provides practical decisions and standards so policies can be executed consistently by staff.